-Students are also required to complete Module Courses (essentially electives) chosen from courses offered throughout different departments that are directly relevant to Cognitive Systems.
+Students are also required to complete Module Courses chosen from courses offered throughout different departments that are directly relevant to Cognitive Systems.

 Due to the multidisciplinary nature of the program, course planning should be well thought out and should begin in first-year (e.g. make sure you take prerequisite courses for the courses you want to take in third and fourth year!).
 In addition, we strongly advise against students attempting double majors or attempting a minor.

 - Start by looking at the degree requirements page and take note of what courses are required for your stream.
 Slot these into your 4-year plan.

 - Make sure to look at the faculty-wide requirements for Arts or the faculty-wide requirements for Science.
-Pay specific attention to prerequisites for upper-level courses and have several backup plans in place in case you can’t schedule the courses you want because they are full or there is a scheduling conflict, or ii) if you apply to COGS but are not admitted into the program.
+Pay specific attention to prerequisites for upper-level courses and have backup plans in place in case i) you cannot schedule the courses you want because they are full or there is a scheduling conflict, or ii) if you apply to COGS but are not admitted into the program.
 Not following your faculty requirements can result in graduating later than you had originally planned / not getting promoted to your next year (and potentially leaving UBC as a result).
 Please review the promotion requirements for Arts and Science.

 - Declaring your Major (Specialization):

 - Arts majors (Linguistics/Psychology/Philosophy) declare their major by the end of second year.
-Students interested in the B.A. specializations in COGS should apply through the online application on the COGS website (link here).
+Students interested in the B.A. specializations in COGS should apply through the online application.

 - Beware, the COGS program requires specific first- and second-year courses for each stream.
 Furthermore, most third- and fourth-year courses have first- and second-year prerequisites other than those specified in the COGS curriculum.
 Choose your electives wisely and be thinking about your long-range course planning from first year.